docteurklein/docteurklein.github.io/_posts/2014-08-13-yield-rant-and-php-mongodb.md

 ## Conclusion

 Generators are not yet the silver bullet :)
+Of course, I'm not blaming anything nor anyone.
+It's all pure happiness to be able to play with all this good work!
+I'm just sharing my thoughts and experience.
+Talking about that, I'd like to hear what [@jmikola](https://twitter.com/jmikola) is thinking about that?

-You can also have a look at [the complete implementation](https://github.com/docteurklein/event-store/blob/87c47caa791449e1b40a6e59416ea8d05e110079/src/Knp/Event/Store/Mongo.php).
+PS: You can also have a look at [the complete implementation](https://github.com/docteurklein/event-store/blob/87c47caa791449e1b40a6e59416ea8d05e110079/src/Knp/Event/Store/Mongo.php).